Philippine Airlines fleet: Airbus A330

 Philippine Airlines introduced their first Airbus A330-300 on July 30, 1997, with the delivery of the first aircraft, F-OHZM.
 It later acquired eight Airbus A330-300s as a replacement for their aging Airbus A300B4 fleet.
 These are primarily deployed in Asia and Oceania routes, as well as flights to Honolulu and Guam, and domestic destinations such as General Santos, Cebu and Davao.

 On August 28, 2012, Philippine Airlines ordered 10 new Airbus Airbus A330-300s, but the airline later expanded its orders to 20 on October 1.
 The airline received its first A330-300 High Gross Variant (HGW) in September 2013.
 The newer A330s use a pair of Rolls-Royce Trent 700 engines, unlike the older General Electric CF6 engines that powered the earlier A330 fleet.
 The original fleet of eight A330s were transferred to PAL Express until they were retired on August 31, 2014.

 On May 17, 2024, Philippine Airlines signed an agreement with Wamos Air to wet lease two Airbus A330-200s for use on flights to Sydney and Melbourne.
 These aircraft started operating on June 1, and the agreement was to take effect until October 31.
-PAL has since extended the lease period to January 2025.

 Airbus A350

 On April 29, 2016, Philippine Airlines finalized its firm order of six Airbus A350-900s.
 The contract firms up a memorandum of understanding announced during the 2016 Singapore Airshow on February 17.
 It replaced the aging Airbus A340-300s that served North American and Asian destinations.

 On July 14, 2018, PAL received its first A350-900.
 On February 14, 2019, PAL took delivery of their fifth A350 with the iconic Love Bus decal to mark the 40th anniversary of their partnership with Airbus.

 The A350-900s, which have a three-class configuration (business, premium economy, and economy), are primarily deployed in the airline's ultra long-haul flights to cities such as New York and Toronto.
 The A350s are also used in domestic and regional Asian flights during peak seasons or when there is high demand in destinations such as Bangkok, Cebu, Davao, Ho Chi Minh City, Hong Kong, Seoul, Singapore, and Tokyo.
-PAL's A350s have a maximum takeoff weight (MTOW) of 278 tonnes, enabling non-stop Manila-New York flights without payload limitations in either direction, a 7,404 nmi flight which began on October 29, 2018.
+PAL's A350s have a maximum takeoff weight (MTOW) of 278 tonnes, enabling non-stop Manila–New York flights without payload limitations in either direction, a 7,404 nmi flight which began on October 29, 2018.

 On February 15, 2018, Jaime Bautista, then-president of the airline, expressed interested in the larger A350-1000.
 Five years later, on June 20, 2023, PAL ordered nine A350-1000s with an additional three purchase rights.
 Deliveries will start from the fourth quarter of 2025 until 2027.

-As of June 2025, the airline's first Airbus A350-1000 is being assembled at the Airbus factory in Toulouse, France.
-Its manufacturer's serial number (MSN) is 758 and test registration of F-WZFZ.
+On December 20, 2025, PAL received its first A350-1000, bearing the Philippine registration RP-C3510.

+On the second day of the Farnborough Airshow, July 21, 2026, Philippine Airlines and Airbus announced the signing of a Memorandum of Understanding for 9 additional A350-1000 with future options for five more.